Massachusetts State House

 My name is Nasri Akil from Toronto, Canada.
 I started this campaign to support" Ahed Tamimi", her mother "Mariam", her cousin "Nur" and the other kids detained by the evil hands of the Zionists of the fake state of Israel.
 In a desperate hope to get enough signature to put pressure on decision makers to do something about the constant twisted detention of Palestinian kids.
 In turn this will expose the evil of the zionists and pressure the international community.
 I would like to mention here that this petition has nothing to do with race or religion or ethnicity.
 It's pure right against wrong.
 Zionism is not Judaism.
 Judaism is a religion not a race.
 Many Jews are not Zionists.
 Most Zionists are not Jews.
 Many Zionists hate Jews.
 Opposition to Israel is NOT anti-Semitism.
 Ahed Tamimi, 16, was arrested ( kidnapped actually ) by Israeli forces in the middle of the night.
 Since she was a young child, she has been active in weekly demonstrations against Israel’s theft of her family’s land in occupied Nabi Saleh.
 But as Tamimi stands against Israeli occupation, she underscores: whenever a people face oppression, we must show solidarity.
 Israeli soldiers shot Ahed Tamimi's relative in the head, leaving the teenage boy in a coma, and then invaded her family home.
 She demanded that the occupying Israeli soldiers leave her property immediately, shouting "don't touch me" and "leave!"
 Now she's in Israeli military detention, where 75% of Palestinian children report assault.
 Ahed is a child, and like thousands of Palestinian children she could be humiliated and abused if we don't get her out fast.
 She has become another child statistic of the countless other children detained illegally in Israel.
 Her court date is December 25th, 2017.
 She was taken into question at the Moscobiyeh prison, notorious for it's dungeon cell, torture tactics fully utilized on children, and extensive harassment.
 She was put in isolation, left in an icy cell, without proper food.
 In fives days she was moved three times.
 Why?
 To exhaust and break her.
 When her mother arrived to be there with her, she too was arrested.
 We demand that Ahed and all Palestinian children are released from Israeli prisons now.
 The international community must put an end to the ill-treatment and detention of Palestinian children.
 Enough is enough.
 Ahed Tamimi represent all the innocent kids in the Isareli detention and represent the Palestinians struggle against the illegal occupation of Palestine.
 Since 1967, Palestinian children in the Occupied Palestinian Territory have been living under Israeli military law and prosecuted in military courts.
 Israeli military law, which fails to ensure and denies basic and fundamental rights, is applied to the whole Palestinian population.
 Israel is the only country in the world that automatically prosecutes children in military courts that lack basic and fundamental fair trial guarantees.
 Since 2000, at least 8,000 Palestinian children have been arrested and prosecuted in an Israeli military detention system notorious for the systematic ill-treatment and torture of Palestinian children.
 Around 500-700 Palestinian children are arrested, detained and prosecuted in the Israeli military court system each year.
 The majority of Palestinian child detainees are charged with throwing stones, and three out of four experience physical violence during arrest, transfer or interrogation.
 Unlike Israeli children living in illegal settlements in the West Bank, Palestinian children are not accompanied by a parent and are generally interrogated without the benefit of legal advice, or being informed of their right.
 They are overwhelmingly accused of throwing stones, an offense that can lead to a potential maximum sentence of 10 to 20 years depending on a child’s age.
 AHED TAMIMI will go to trial on Christmas Day for slapping an Israeli soldier, illegally trespassing on her property, the day after her 15-year-old cousin was shot in the face.
 In December 2011, Mustafa Tamimi was killed during a protest in the village when an Israeli soldier shot him in the face with a tear gas canister.
 One year later, Israeli soldiers shot and killed Rashadi Tamimi in the village.
 One wonders why the "slap" is the Crime?
 I decided to do something about it and start with what I can.
 So that's why I am here asking you to help me help Ahed, her family and all the other kids.
 I also started a fund raising campaign on "GoFundMe" hoping to raise enough money to hire as many legal advisors to support Ahed and the others legaly in the court and get some justice.
 I mean enough is enough...I can't sleep I can't eat and these kids are experiencing all of that twist.
 Someone must do something.
 This is not right.
 This is not humanity.
 We cannot make this acceptable by doing nothing.
 I earnestly ask that at the very least, we make some noise in support of Ahed Tamimi and the other children that are held prisoners with no charge, no defense, all in violation of international laws.
 She is one, but we are many.
 It takes a united front to add pressure, to induce accountability and hopefully give freedom to the oppressed, weak and innocent.
 To Ahed and all the children in Israeli jails: We stand by your side, and are holding you in our hearts.
 We will not give up until you are free.
 You are not alone.
 As a wise man ounce said: "Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible" Sign.
 Support.
 Make Noise.
 Add Pressure.
 Be Human. what if Ahed was your daughter, sister or just a friend?
 What would you do?

-Disability for Firefighters with Parkinson's Disease due to toxins on the job.
+Parkinson's Disease Disability for Firefighters due to toxins on the job.

 A fire can expose firefighters to millions of chemicals and toxins.
 We have become aware of the massive risks these toxins pose for first responders, who breathe them in, ingest them, and absorb them through the skin while putting their lives on the line.
 Most states have adopted “cancer presumptive laws,” meaning that if a firefighter gets cancer on the job, they are automatically awarded accidental disability to see them through their illness.
-But the increased rate of Parkinson’s Disease (PD), a degenerative brain disorder, in firefighters has mostly been ignored.
+The increased rate of Parkinson’s Disease (PD), a degenerative brain disorder, in firefighters has emerged.
 I am a firefighter who was recently diagnosed with Parkinson’s.
 I am not alone -- while the rate of PD in the general population is 3 out of 1000, it is 30 out of 1000 for firefighters.
-I am young to be experiencing this disease, but that’s often how it works for emergency responders, and there is mounting evidence that our exposure to burning chemicals is the culprit.
-I have 12 years left until I reach retirement, and, unfortunately, I am not sure I'll be able to keep working that long.
+I am young to be experiencing this disease, but that’s often how it works for emergency responders, and there is mounting evidence that our exposure to toxins is the culprit.
+Four firefighters who all fought a tire fire in Spencer MA in 1986 have all been diagnosed with Parkinson's Disease.
 My state of Massachusetts has great presumptive laws for firefighters, not only for cancer, but for heart and lung disease as well.
 It is now time for our legislators to include Parkinson’s Disease among these illnesses.
-We cannot ignore the connection between toxic chemical exposure and PD anymore.
+There is no disputing the connection between toxic chemical exposure and PD anymore.
 While PD usually develops slowly among the general population, symptoms often hit firefighters fast, seemingly out of nowhere.
 Research now suggests that toxin-induced PD has a more rapid onset than genetic PD, another indicator that we are, indeed, contracting this illness on the job.
 For those of us struggling with Parkinson’s, walking, talking, grasping and even blinking become increasingly difficult tasks to accomplish.
 Needless to say, continuing to work as firefighters while battling this disease is most often not possible.
 Indiana recently became the first state to include Parkinson’s in its presumptive law.
 This has provided unimaginable relief to many firefighters, who were running out of sick time, and facing unemployment and massive medical bills due to their debilitating disease.
 We now must band together and demand that more states recognize the link between firefighting and PD, and include PD among the illnesses covered by their presumptive laws.
 Please sign this petition to include Parkinson's in Massachusetts’ presumptive law, which would allow firefighters with Parkinson's to retire on full accidental disability.

 Congress: Let all children of U.S. military service members unite with their families!